Austin Location

 Aggravated assault is a more serious offense, typically involving a deadly weapon or serious bodily injury.
 It is considered a second-degree felony, punishable by a prison term of 2 to 20 years and fines of up to $10,000.
 If the assault is committed against certain protected individuals, such as law enforcement officers or public servants, the offense can be upgraded to a first-degree felony.

 Assault with bodily injury is a broad category that includes any assault that causes physical harm or pain to another person.
-This offense can be charged as either a Class A misdemeanor or a felony, depending on the circumstances.
+When the offense involves a family member, it is charged as assault causes bodily injury family member — typically a Class A misdemeanor with felony enhancement for prior family violence findings.

 Defending against assault charges in Texas can be challenging without the help of a knowledgeable assault lawyer in Austin.
 It is important to understand the potential consequences you may face if convicted of assault.